 - STN Trails (South Trail Network) – Advanced and very fun

 If not, head back out for some more scenery along the shores of Superior.
 Cruise out to Wetmore landing and hang out at the beach or take the Shoreline Trail to Little Presque Isle and back.

 Before leaving town, make sure to treat yourself to Babycakes Muffin Company.
-Babycakes make some of the most tasty treats in town and if you have any type of love for pastries or sweets, you can’t miss them.
-If you can swing it in the morning, make sure you to stop before you’re gone.
+Babycakes makes some of the most tasty pastries/sweets in town and if you have any type of love for delectable coffee pairings, you can’t miss them.
+If you can’t swing it in the morning, make sure you stop before they sell out.

 - Landmark Inn – Most recognized and some of the best views of Lake Superior